davidcastillog/react-message-panel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a React app using an mockdata to display three columns panel.
+This is a React app using mockdata to display three columns message panel.

 The project is built using the following technologies: